RIAPS/riaps-integration/riaps-x86runtime/README.md

 ```

 > Note:  Eclipse has been install for this host.
 It is a good idea to periodically update the software to get the latest RIAPS (and others) tools.
 To do this, go to the **Help** menu and select **Check for Updates**.
 When asked for login, hit **Cancel**, updates will start anyway.

+> Note for v1.1.16 users:  The platform move from RIAPS v1.1.15 or RIAPS v1.1.16 are
+  breaking builds,  in step 3 use the ```riaps_update_amd64_v1_1_16.sh``` script to
+  make sure deprecated packages and old configuration files are removed.